46 Years Ago Today

-The Blue Jays played their first-ever game: April 7, 1977 at Exhibition Stadium in Toronto.
+The Blue Jays played their first-ever game: on April 7, 1977, at Exhibition Stadium in Toronto.
 If you are old enough to remember Exhibition Stadium, you’ll remember it was a terrible place to watch a baseball game.
-The Argonauts played their CFL games there so seats didn’t face the diamond, you had to turn your head to watch the play.
-They made some improvements there as time went on, but Skydome was a huge improvement
+The Argonauts played their CFL games there, so the seats faced the 55-yard line, not the diamond.
+You had to turn your head to watch the play.
+They made some improvements there as time passed, but Skydome was a vast improvement.

-On offense, Doug Ault hit two home runs and drove in 4, a surprising performance for a guy that only had 17 career homers in 256 major league games.
-Al Woods had a pinch-hit, 2 run homer.
-Woods played 7 years with the Jays.
-He had a pretty good season in 1980, hitting .300/.364/.480 with 15 home runs, but, other than that year, he was pretty forgettable.
+On offence, Doug Ault hit two home runs and drove in 4, a surprising performance for a guy that only had 17 career homers in 256 major league games.
+Al Woods had a pinch-hit, 2-run homer.
+Woods played seven years with the Jays.
+He had a pretty good season in 1980, hitting .300/.364/.480 with 15 home runs.
+Other than that year, he was forgettable.

 The Jays would only win 53 more games that year.
-They did have a couple of other decent players: Ron Fairly led the team with 19 home runs and tied for the lead in RBI, with Ault, at 64.
+However, they did have some other decent players: Ron Fairly led the team with 19 home runs and tied for the lead in RBI, with Ault, at 64.
 Alan Ashby caught 124 games.
 Roy Howell was a rookie and played 96 games, mostly at 3B.
-For the most part, we had a bunch of players that the other teams didn’t want.
+But, for the most part, we had many players that the other teams didn’t want.

 Dave Lemanczyk led the staff with 13 wins (throwing 252 innings).
 Jerry Garvin, who would become a pretty good lefty reliever, won 10 games (losing 18) with a 4.19 ERA.
 Vuckovich led the team with 8 saves.

-We’d finish last in the AL East for the first 5 years of our existence and it would take until our 7th season until we would have our first winning season.
+We’d finish last in the AL East for the first five years of our existence.
+Then, it would take until our 7th season to have our first winning season.